Boeing Logo

 Boeing Emblem

 The emblem, borrowed from McDonnell Douglas, is an adopted symbol of the now-defunct Douglas Aircraft.
-The circle was originally the Earth, the arc line looked like a missile track, and the triangle represented a military plane.
-Rick Eiber kept the main theme of the logo but made the image more abstract.
-The symbol reflects the evolution and rapid development of the aerospace industry, reaching new heights.
+The circle originally represented the Earth, the arc line resembled a missile track, and the triangle symbolized a military plane.
+Rick Eiber kept the logo’s main theme but made the image more abstract.
+The symbol reflects the evolution and rapid development of the aerospace industry as it reaches new heights.

 Boeing Symbol